2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 Beyond the technical issues, the decision by zkSNACKs, the company behind Wasabi, to use the services of a string analysis company to filter coinjoin participants raises serious ethical and strategic questions.
 The initial idea was to prevent criminals from using coinjoins on Wasabi, a move that may seem legitimate.
 However, it raises a paradox: paying fees to a coordinator whose primary mission is to reinforce user confidentiality, only to have him fund a company whose aim is to compromise that same confidentiality.

 Even more worrying is the principle of filtering, which contrasts radically with Bitcoin's philosophy of offering an open, uncensored financial system.
-While it may seem justified to want to exclude criminal activities, this filtering could also affect individuals whose actions, although classified as illegal in certain contexts, could be morally justifiable or socially beneficial.
+While it may seem justified to exclude criminal activities, this filtering could also affect individuals whose actions, although classified as illegal in certain contexts, may be morally justifiable or socially beneficial.
 The example of Edward Snowden perfectly illustrates this dichotomy: considered a criminal by some governments for his revelations, he is seen by others as a whistleblower who acted in the public interest.
 This complexity underlines the potential danger of filtering, which, although well-intentioned, can ultimately undermine the rights and security of legitimate users.
 I could also have mentioned activists and journalists who are persecuted under certain authoritarian regimes.

 As you'll have gathered by now, my preference is definitely for the Whirlpool model for coinjoins on Bitcoin.
 This system stands out for its rigor and offers superior guarantees of confidentiality.
 It is also the only one to offer a mix considered perfect in a mathematical context.
 In my opinion, this model represents the future of coinjoins on the Bitcoin network.
 I invite you to explore this model in greater depth in the next chapter.